Spousal Support Lawyers in Portland Oregon

 Less common than transitional and maintenance spousal support is compensatory support.
 Compensatory support is to compensate a spouse who has significantly contributed to the education, training, or career of the other spouse.
-Compensatory support might be ordered where one spouse supports the other during training for a lucrative career in business, medicine, or other doctoral program, and they divorce before supporting spouse benefitting from the investment in the career of the other.
+Compensatory support might be ordered where one spouse supports the other during training for a lucrative career in business, medicine, or other doctoral program, and they divorce before supporting spouse benefiting from the investment in the career of the other.

 How is the Amount of Spousal Support Determined?

 Most of the time divorcing spouses with or without lawyer agree to an amount of spousal support.
 If there is no agreement, the court can order spousal support if it is the fair thing to do.

 Unlike child support, there is no formula to determine what one spouse may agree or be ordered to pay the other.
 Instead, the court looks to a list of considerations to determine a just and equitable amount of support.

 Are There Tax Consequences to Paying or Receiving Spousal Support?